chrisfenner/tcg-markdown-examples/lorem.md

 through membership agreements.
 Any marks and brands contained herein are the property of their respective owners.

-\newpage
+---

 # Change History

+Table: Change History

 | **Revision** | **Date**   | **Description** |
 | ------------ | ---------- | --------------- |
 | 0.2/17       | 2022/08/10 | Initial draft   |
 | 0.2/18       | 2022/08/10 | Add page breaks |

-Table: Change History

-\newpage
+---

 # Introduction